 - Install a DNS service and a web server

 - Change the settings for these two programs

-- Download lists of known adware servers from 7 different sites (using this script).
+- Download lists of known adware servers from 7 different sites.

 Lean back and watch the process – it explains each step as it goes along.
 Once it’s done, we’re almost ready.